section-engineering-education/engineering-education/content/articles/spring-boot-jaspersoft-reports/index.md

 layout: engineering-education
 status: publish
 published: true
-url: /jaspersoft-reports/
+url: /spring-boot-spring-boot-jaspersoft-reports/
-title: How to generate reports in a Spring Boot app leveraging Jaspersoft
+title: How to Generate Reports in a Spring Boot App Leveraging Jaspersoft
-description: In this tutorial, the reader will learn how generate Jaspersoft reports in their Spring Boot app in the form of a hosted pdf file.
+description: In this tutorial the reader will learn how generate Jaspersoft reports in their Spring Boot application in the form of a hosted PDF file.
 author: david-mbochi
-date: 2021-12-31T00:00:00-12:00
+date: 2022-01-05T00:00:00-16:00
 topics: [API]
 excerpt_separator: <!--more-->
 images:
-  - url: /engineering-education/jaspersoft-reports/hero.jpg
+  - url: /engineering-education/spring-boot-jaspersoft-reports/hero.jpg
     alt: Jaspersoft reports in Spring Boot
 ---
 We use reports in our day-to-day activities.
 We may use them when we are purchasing products, services, or managing transactions.
 This includes summary reports, financial reports, inventory reports, and budget reports.
+<!--more-->
 These reports help in generating insights into an organization and making the right decision based on the knowledge generated from them.
 For example, an inventory report helps to decide on the appropriate reorder level.
-<!--more-->

 In this tutorial, the reader will learn how to design an inventory report and how to integrate it into a Spring Boot application.
 The reader will use custom products to generate a standard report for use by an organization.

 ### Table of contents